About the Project

 The Town Board initiated the Area Revitalization Studies for both the Chappaqua and Millwood Hamlets as part of the Comprehensive Plan Update Process last year.
 These Studies will commence once again, after the Town Board considers adopting the 2016 Comprehensive Plan.

 October 2015 Update:

 On October 7th, the Comprehensive Plan’s draft strategies were released for public review and feedback at a workshop held at Bell School.
 Pace Land Use Law Center introduced the strategies by first summarizing the Comprehensive Plan update process to date and explained how the strategies were generated.
 Click here to view the full presentation and click here to view the draft strategies.
-Make your voice heard and help us plan for a better tomorrow!
-Take our survey to let us know which strategies need improvement and which should be prioritized.
-We thank you in advance for taking the time to give us your input!

 About the Project